StonyBrookDB/EaserGeocoder/README.md

 ### API

-You can find multithreadtest.java file in edu.stonybrook.cs.bmidb.biggeocoding.multithreading.multithreadtest package.

-Then you could run it to test the program.
-There are 5 paramters you can change to modify the program.
+The jar file could take following parameters.

-#### 1. SourceType[] typesToBeTested
+#### 1. Mode
-Here you could decide which data source you want to use in this program.
-Default values are:
-SourceType[] typesToBeTested ={SourceType.OpenAddress,SourceType.PARCEL,SourceType.SAM,SourceType.TIGER};

-#### 2. int mode
 This is used to assign the input and output format.

-#### 3. String inputfilename
-This is used to designate which file you want this program to geocode.

-#### 4. int NumberOfThreads
-This is used to decide how many threads you want this program to use.

-#### 5. int maxNumber
-This is used to decide the maximum number of address you want the program to geocode.

-#### Input File Format
+Different modes are explained in details here.

+#### Program Modes

+This program works in four modes.
+Although, the functionality of the program is more or less the same, these modes are useful for different scenarios.

+1. [**Comparision Mode**](README.md#comparision-mode) For measuring accuracy of this system given a list of addresses with their geolocations as the ground truth.

+2. [**Searching Mode**](README.md#searching-mode) To extract geolocations for list of addresses, most common mode.

+3. [**Detailed Debug Mode**](README.md#detailed-debug-mode) Generates the entire search information for all sources.

+4. [**Full Features Mode**](README.md#full-features-mode) If you want to look get the features to be trained in decision tree for all addresses for all sources, choose mode 4, which is fully feature mode.

+#### 2. Inputfilename
-For standard input file, you need to prepare a csv file with headers as follow - Latitude, Longitude, Address 1, Address 2, City, County, State, Zip code, Country.
+This is used to designate the file address you want this program to geocode.
+Currently we are only supporting csv format with headers as follow - Latitude, Longitude, Address 1, Address 2, City, County, State, Zip code, Country.
 There are four requirements for the input file listed below.

 1. Must have meaningful building number.
-2. //TODO Must have zip code.
+2. Must have zip code.
 3. Must be in New York state, USA.
 4. Must have street name.